Ava Max: 2022–2023: Diamonds & Dancefloors

 In February 2022, Max hinted at a new project by replacing her 'Max Cut' hairstyle with cherry-red shoulder-length hair and emphasizing a red and pink appearance on her social media accounts.
 While interviewed at the Billboard Women in Music event in March 2022, she acknowledged that her second studio album was written the previous year during a personally difficult time.
 The album's lead single "Maybe You're the Problem" was released on April 28, 2022.

-Max announced her second studio album Diamonds & Dancefloors on June 1, 2022, which was released on January 27, 2023.
+Max announced her second studio album Diamonds & Dancefloors on June 1, 2022, which was originally scheduled for release on October 14, 2022.
 She released "Million Dollar Baby" on September 1, 2022.
 The album's third single, "Weapons", was released on November 10, 2022.
 On November 16, 2022, the Ubisoft dance game Just Dance 2023 Edition revealed that "Million Dollar Baby" would be featured in the game, with Max serving as the coach for the dance.
 She released the fourth single, "Dancing's Done", on December 20, 2022.

-On January 12, 2023, Max released the fifth single, "One of Us".
+On January 12, 2023, Max released the fifth single, "One of Us", a couple weeks before the release of Diamonds & Dancefloors on January 27, 2023.
+The album debuted in the top 10 in various countries, including Austria, Germany, Hungary, Spain, and Switzerland, and at number 34 on the Billboard 200 in the US.
 She performed at the WorldPride festival in Sydney, Australia, on March 5, 2023.
 Max embarked on her first headlining concert tour, titled On Tour (Finally), between April and September 2023, with shows across Europe and North America.
 During her Los Angeles concert on June 20, 2023, a man jumped on stage and slapped Max while she was performing "The Motto".
 She later revealed that the inside of her eye was scratched.
 The incident occurred two days after American singer Bebe Rexha was hit by a smartphone thrown by a concert-goer during her New York concert.

 She collaborated with Brazilian DJ Alok on "Car Keys (Ayla)", released on June 30, 2023.
 Her song "Choose Your Fighter" appeared on the soundtrack of the 2023 film Barbie, which was released on July 21, 2023.
 The song was serviced to Italian radio as the fifth single of the soundtrack on July 28, 2023.